 Book in Advance

-Flights, rental cars and hotels often raise their prices for last-minute travelers, so you’re better off making reservations for the big purchase items involved in your trip well in advance.
+Flights, rental cars and hotels often raise their prices for last-minute travelers, so you’re better off making reservations for the big purchase items involved in your trip well in advance. and if you’re visiting Victoria then must book a car rental in Victoria.
 As a rule, travel deals are best acquired anywhere from three to six weeks before your date of departure, but they’re likely to skyrocket in price from there.
 If you spot a good deal, jump on it.

 One of the best parts of travel is the opportunity to explore all there is to see of a new area.
 Do yourself a favor ahead of time and research popular tourist attractions, sites that may be off the beaten path and the general layout of your destination.
 Look into travel options, highly-rated restaurants and the hours and locations of some of the sites and galleries you’re dying to see to make sure you get the chance to do it all.